andrevidela/Research-report/Thesis/index.md

  in ?rest
 ```

 In Idris2, types cannot have a subtyping relation, except function types.
-This is useful for higher-order functions such as map defined non-linearly:
+In fact, linear functions are considered to be a subtype of unrestricted functions.
+In formal notation it means `((1 _ : a) -> b) <: (a -> b)`.
+This details is extremely relevant for our optimisation because it means that _linearity does not guarantee uniqueness_, which is the property we are interested in when performing those optimisations.
+The motivation for this subtyping is immediately visible when using them as higher order functions.

 ```haskell
 map : (f : a -> b) -> List a -> List b
 linearMap : (f : (1 _ : a) -> b) -> (1 _ : List a) -> List b
 ```

-Those functions do the same things but won’t typecheck the same way.
+Those functions do the same thing but won’t typecheck the same way.
 Given an unrestricted `f` the second function will refuse to typecheck.
 Whereas feeding a linear function to `map` will compile correctly.

 ```haskell
 inc : Nat -> Nat